sphinx-gallery/sphinx-gallery/doc/advanced_configuration.rst

 within function calls).

-For example, we can embed a small gallery of all examples that use or refer to :func:`numpy.exp`, which looks like this:
+For example, we can embed a small gallery of all examples that use or refer to :obj:`numpy.exp`, which looks like this:

 .. include:: gen_modules/backreferences/numpy.exp.examples
 .. raw:: html